3.6 Integration of young people in the labour market

 Youth-focused flexicurity measures

-Young people, aged 18 and over, if earning an income below a certain threshold, can (also) access the Citizenship Income (RdC).
+Young people, aged 18 and over, if earning an income below a certain threshold, could (also) access the Citizenship Income (RdC).
 It is a minimum income scheme introduced by the Decree Law of 28 January 2019, n.
 4 to combat poverty and exclusion.
 RdC pursues a twofold strategy: sustaining family income and promoting recipients’ employment and social inclusion.
 Services to support the reintegration of RdC beneficiaries in the labour market are managed by the Employment Services: once they have declared their immediate availability for work (through the Pact for work), beneficiaries can access personalised support services.
 Regarding the support to social inclusion, RdC beneficiaries who are not employable (e.g. due to inability to work, severe disability, caregiving responsibilities etc.) are supported by territorial social services through the Pact for social inclusion.
 INAPP has recently produced a detailed report assessing the results and effects of the measure.

 In order to encourage young people to reach an adequate future retirement income, the degree redemption measure was introduced, facilitated by Legislative Decree no. 4/2019.
 The redemption, also targeted at young and unemployed people, provides for a more advantageous method of calculating the cost than the ordinary one.